andreasthoelke/dotfiles/.vim/notes/notes29-09.md

 ### Create a Karabiner complex modifications mapping
   1. Duplicate an object ({..}) in the `rules` array here: `~/.config/karabiner/karabiner.json`
-  2. Open the `Karabiner-Elements Preferences` MacOS app, open the `Log` tab.j
+  2. Open the `Karabiner-Elements Preferences` MacOS app, open the `Log` tab.
   3. Change and save the `rules` object.
 (Karabiner autoreloads this config file and shows error messages in the log window)

 Note: When a `Complex Modificatioin` is `remove`d in the Karabiner-Elements Preferences UI, the